Who Was Bert Hellinger?

 Bert Hellinger was a German psychotherapist, philosopher, and former Catholic priest best known for developing Family Constellations, also called Systemic Constellations or Family Systems Constellations.

-His work explored how unresolved trauma, exclusion, attachment, guilt, loyalty, and relationship dynamics may continue affecting families across generations.
+His work explored how unresolved trauma, exclusion, guilt, loyalty, and relationship dynamics may continue affecting families across generations.

 Hellinger’s observations led to the development of concepts such as: